Transia-RnD/xahau-py/CONTRIBUTING.md

 ## Set up your dev environment

-If you want to contribute code to `xrpl-py`, the following sections describe how to set up your developer environment.
+If you want to contribute code to `xahau-py`, the following sections describe how to set up your developer environment.

 ### Set up Python environment

-To make it easy to manage your Python environment with `xrpl-py`, including switching between versions, install `pyenv` and follow these steps:
+To make it easy to manage your Python environment with `xahau-py`, including switching between versions, install `pyenv` and follow these steps:

 - Install [`pyenv`](https://github.com/pyenv/pyenv):